How Do I Cook Chicken with the Most Protein?

 Conclusion: Mastering the Art of High-Protein Chicken Cooking

-Cooking chicken with maximum protein retention isn’t just about throwing it on the grill.
+So, how do I cook chicken with the most protein?
+It isn’t just about throwing it on the grill.
 It’s about choosing the right cuts, using the best cooking methods, and storing it properly.

 By following these tips, you can: